 What’s really going on inside the networks of today’s largest organizations?
 To find out, we anonymously poll IT administrators, managers and executives from organizations of all sizes, vertical markets and regions.

-Here’s a snapshot of current trends in information security, cloud computing, IT outsourcing and BYOD - as told to us by today’s top professionals:
+Here’s a snapshot of current trends in privileged access, advanced persistent threats, cloud computing, IT outsourcing and BYOD - as told to us by today’s top professionals:

-- More than 74% are not confident that their network has never been breached by a foreign state sponsored attack or an advanced persistent threat.
+- 58% are not confident that their network has never been breached by a foreign state sponsored attack or an advanced persistent threat.

-- Nearly 63% think a state-sponsored attacker will attempt to breach their organization in the next six months.
+- 59% think a state-sponsored attacker will attempt to breach their organization in the next six months.

 Information Security - 2013